mongodb/mongo-cxx-driver/etc/releasing.md

 If there are test failures, ensure they are at least expected or not introduced by changes in the new release.

+In particular, check that the "Ubuntu 18.04 with minimum libmongoc" variant is passing to ensure that backports have not introduced a dependency on later versions of libmongoc.

 ## Check fixVersions in Jira

 Ensure that all tickets under the [version to be released](https://jira.mongodb.org/projects/CXX?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased) are in `Closed` status on the C++ Driver releases page.
 If not, bulk change open tickets that will NOT be in the release to a new version (create it if necessary).